Frequently Asked Questions

 4. What does the Settlement provide?

-The Claims Administrator will issue a check to each Class Member who has a valid claim following the Final Approval of the Settlement.
-All checks issued to Settlement Class Members will expire and become void 120 days after they are issued.
+The Claims Administrator has issued a check to each Living Class Member who had a valid claim following the Final Approval of the Settlement.
+All checks issued to Living Class Members will expire and become void 120 days after they are issued.

-Additionally, the attorneys who brought this lawsuit will ask the Court to award attorneys’ fees between eight percent (8%) and twelve percent (12%) of the Settlement Fund for the substantial time, expense, and effort spent investigating the facts, litigating the case, and negotiating the Settlement, over more than 22 years.
-The Class Representatives also will apply to the Court for a payment of up to $10,000.00 for their time, effort, and service in this matter.
-Class Counsel will file with the Court and post on the Settlement Website their request for attorneys’ fees and costs and an Incentive Award to the Class Representatives at a date set by the Court, on or after January 16, 2023.
+Additionally, the attorneys who brought this lawsuit asked the Court to award attorneys’ fees between eight percent (8%) and twelve percent (12%) of the Settlement Fund for the substantial time, expense, and effort spent investigating the facts, litigating the case, and negotiating the Settlement, over more than 22 years.
+The Class Representatives also applied to the Court for a payment of up to $25,000 for their time, effort, and service in this matter.

 Back To Top